bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- Mostly Cloudy
+- Overcast
-- 81% humidity
+- 82% humidity
 - 5 mph wind
-- 87% cloud cover
+- 88% cloud cover
 - 39 AQI 🟩
-- 0.39 inches of rain expected in the next 48 hours
+- 0.37 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>